scottjaymsu/Asteroid-Game/README.md

 ## About the Game

-Asteroids is a timeless video game classic originally developed and self-published by Atari in 1979.
 The player pilots a triangular spaceship tasked with destroying drifting asteroids by shooting them while avoiding collisions.

-This project recreates core gameplay mechanics of Asteroids as part of a course exercise, using a modular approach that covers:
+Game Features:
 - Creating the game window
 - Designing and rendering the spaceship
 - Rotating and moving the ship